Home >

 Association.

-The association is a non-profit organization.
+The association was a non-profit organization.
 It was established

 to provide an opportunity for all people, military and civilian,